We don’t support this browser anymore.

 What types of ISA are there?

-As an adult, there are four types of ISA that you may be able to pay into.
-These four ISAs are:
+As an adult, there are five types of ISA that you may be able to pay into.
+These five ISAs are:

-If you qualify, you can pay into one of each of these types of ISA in each tax year, provided you don't go over your total £20,000 allowance.
+If you qualify, you can split your ISA allowance across any combination of different ISAs, provided you don’t go over your total £20,000 allowance.

 It's also possible to pay up to £9,000 into a Junior ISA for a child.